 Total demand for biochar in 2050 is estimated at 1615.57 million metric tons.
 Current biochar production is estimated at 0.0075 million metric tons.
-Biochar availability was calculated using the method (residue production = grain production * straw to grain ratio) given for crop residue estimation from the crop production by Lal 2005 and Woolf 2010.
-Crop production data was taken for the year 1991, 2001, and 2014 and future availability of biochar was estimated by the interpolation of this data set.
+Biochar availability was calculated using the method (residue production = grain production * straw-to-grain ratio) given for crop residue estimation from the crop production by Lal (2005) and Woolf (2010).
+Crop production data were taken for the years 1991, 2001, and 2014, and future availability of biochar was estimated by the interpolation of this data set.

 The implementation unit for this solution is biochar production facilities.

-Future adoption of biochar was based on interpolation of data from biochar sales data from 2013-2015 (International Biochar Initiative, 2015).
+Future adoption of biochar production was based on interpolation of data from biochar sales data from 2013 to 2015 (International Biochar Initiative, 2015).
 Four custom scenarios were developed.

-Impacts of increased adoption of biochar from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of biochar production from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison with a Reference Scenario, in which the solution’s market share was fixed at the current levels.

-Scenario 1: This scenario leads to the production of 6,487.8 biochar facilities.
+- Scenario 1: This scenario leads to the production of 6,487.8 biochar production facilities.

-- Scenario 2: As the carbon benefits of biochar are much higher than those of crop residues left lying on the fields, an aggressive production of 12,527.3 biochar facilities was considered under this scenario.
+- Scenario 2: Because the carbon benefits of biochar are much higher than those of crop residues left lying on the fields, an aggressive production of 12527.3 biochar production facilities was considered under this scenario.

 Emissions, Sequestration, and Yield Model

-Avoided emissions from biochar are estimated at 0.95 tons of carbon dioxide-equivalent per ton of feedstock.
-This reflects the amount of carbon dioxide-equivalent sequestered in the form of biochar, that would otherwise have been emitted from the biomass used as feedstock if it had been burned or decomposed.
-This figure is the result of meta-analysis of 13 data points from 5 sources.
+Avoided emissions from biochar are estimated at 0.95 metric tons of carbon dioxide-equivalent per metric ton of feedstock.
+This reflects the amount of carbon dioxide-equivalent sequestered in the form of biochar that would otherwise have been emitted from the biomass used as feedstock if it had been burned or decomposed.
+This figure is the result of meta-analysis of 13 data points from five sources.

 An 18 percent yield gain was modeled for biochar-amended soils, based on figures used by the Intergovernmental Panel on Climate Change (IPCC).

-The first cost per biochar facility is US$21.63 million.
-This is based on meta-analysis of 11 data points from 3 review sources.
-Operating costs are US$194 per ton of biochar produced, based on meta-analysis of 14 data points from 3 review sources.
-These figures are not comparable with a conventional practice, as biochar represents a new industry.
+The first cost per biochar production facility is US$21.63 million.
+This is based on meta-analysis of 11 data points from three review sources.
+Operating costs are US$194 per metric ton of biochar produced, based on meta-analysis of 14 data points from three review sources.
+These figures are not comparable with a conventional practice, as biochar production represents a new industry.

-Total adoption in the Scenario 1 is 6487.8 biochar facilities producing 133 million metric tons of biochar by 2050.
+Total adoption in Scenario 1 is 6487.8 biochar production facilities producing 133 million metric tons of biochar by 2050.
 This represents 8 percent of the total addressable market.
-Climate impact is 2.22 gigatons of carbon dioxide-equivalent sequestered from 2020-2050.
-Net cost is US$ $195.87 billion and lifetime operational cost is US$734.05 billion.
+Climate impact is 2.22 gigatons of carbon dioxide-equivalent sequestered from 2020 to 2050.
+Net cost is US$195.87 billion and lifetime operational cost is US$734.05 billion.

-Total adoption in the Scenario 2 is 12,527.3 biochar facilities producing 256.8 million metric tons of biochar by 2050.
+Total adoption in Scenario 2 is 12,527.3 biochar production facilities producing 256.8 million metric tons of biochar by 2050.
 This represents 16 percent of the total addressable market.
-Climate impact is 4.39 gigatons of carbon dioxide-equivalent sequestered from 2020-2050.
-Net cost is US$ $383.30 billion and lifetime operational cost is US$1.4 trillion.
+Climate impact is 4.39 gigatons of carbon dioxide-equivalent sequestered from 2020 to 2050.
+Net cost is US$383.30 billion and lifetime operational cost is US$1.4 trillion.

-The biochar solution has a number of limitations, most based in the nascent state of the industry.
-A key area is biomass feedstock availability, which would be useful to model across the many solutions that utilize it (e.g., clean cookstoves, biomass, conservation agriculture, etc.).
+The biochar production solution has a number of limitations, most based in the nascent state of the industry.
+A key area is biomass feedstock availability, which would be useful to model across the many solutions that utilize it (e.g., clean cookstoves, biomass power, conservation agriculture).
 Availability of more robust data on the soil sequestration impact of biochar application would also be useful.
 More financial data, particularly revenues and profit margins, will be key to economic projections.
 Future studies could also model the energy production impact of biochar production.